A bike’s geometry is perhaps the most important aspect of its design.

 The amount of travel and therefore the amount of sag determines how much the geometry will change.

 Dynamic geometry relates to this average suspension position.
-Clearly, this is not something that is practical to measure and it’s affected by many factors including rider position and line-choice.
+Clearly, this is not something that is practical to measure without suspension telemetry, and it’s affected by many factors including rider position and line-choice.

 Dynamic geometry is most useful as a qualitative (rather than quantitative) concept, for comparing different setups.
-For example, increasing compression damping in the fork will raise its dynamic ride height in rough terrain, and this will raise and slacken the bike’s dynamic geometry.
+For example, increasing compression damping in the fork will raise its dynamic ride height in rough terrain and so raise and slacken the bike’s dynamic geometry.

 As discussed above, the weight of the rider creates a force, known as flop, which acts to turn the steering assembly away from the straight-ahead position.
-But this force is small compared to the castor effect which acts to self-centre the steering assembly.
+But when riding at speed, this force is small compared to the caster effect which acts to self-centre the steering assembly towards straight ahead.
 That’s why your handlebars (usually) don’t veer off to one side when you let go of them.

-However, there are a few real-word conditions in which the caster effect is diminished or even reversed, resulting in unstable steering, which acts to exaggerate the steering angle away from straight ahead.
+However, there are a few real-world conditions in which the caster effect is diminished or even reversed, resulting in unstable steering, which acts to exaggerate the steering angle away from straight ahead.
 This is usually referred to as the front wheel “tucking under”, and it’s not much fun.

 Second, a change of gradient causes the trail to change.
 Imagine going from a steep downhill slope to a flatter one – a situation that occurs regularly when mountain biking.

 Here, the head angle becomes steeper relative to the ground under the front wheel.
-This effective steepening of the head angle reduces the trail — if the change of gradient is sufficient (typically around twenty degrees), the trail will become negative.
+This effective steepening of the head angle reduces the trail.
+If the change of gradient is sufficient (typically around 20 degrees), the trail will become negative.
 Fork suspension compression will steepen the head angle further.

-The bike’s head angle was 67.5 degrees — I swapped from 51mm offset to 37mm, taking the mechanical trail from 92mm to 106mm.
-That’s a difference of over 15%.
+The bike’s head angle was 67.5 degrees and I swapped from 51mm offset to 37mm, taking the mechanical trail from 92mm to 106mm.
+That’s a difference of over 15 per cent.

 After swapping from 42mm to 51mm and back again, performing multiple timed runs with each offset on three familiar test tracks, there was surprisingly little difference in the handling.

-It seems the law of diminishing returns applies to trail.
+It seems there is a law of diminishing returns.
 Going from 92mm to 106mm felt hugely beneficial, while going from 113mm to 122mm was barely noticeable.
 Clearly more investigation is needed!